VerdantFox/blog_posts/posts/0009_playwright/playwright.md

 #### `--headed` and `--slowmo=MILLISECONDS`

 Because we don't usually work with the browser in tests, we do not call `browser.launch()`.
-If you recall from the earlier [section on the `browser` object](#browser), the `.launch()` method takes some useful methods: `headless=BOOL` which allows us to run in "headed" mode to watch our tests run, and `slow_mo=MS` to add a waiting period between each command.
+If you recall from the earlier [section on the `browser` object](#browser), the `.launch()` method takes some useful arguments: `headless=BOOL` which allows us to run in "headed" mode to watch our tests run, and `slow_mo=MILLISECONDS` to add a waiting period between each command.
 To provide this functionality with pytests, we can pass the `--headed` flag which runs all Playwright tests in "headed" mode (as opposed to "headless" mode), and we can pass `--slowmo=MILLISECONDS` to add a waiting period of `MILLISECONDS` milliseconds between each Playwright command.

 #### `--screenshot=WHEN` and `--video=WHEN`